research-software-directory/KIN-RPD/deployment/README.md

 ## Environment variables

-RSD modules require a number of environment variables to work properly.
+KIN-RPD requires a number of environment variables to work properly.
 The values should be provided in `.env` file which should be at the same location as the `docker-compose.yml` file.
 An example environment file `.env.example` is provided.
 Rename this file to `.env` and provide the required secrets.

 ## NGINX configuration

 The default `nginx.conf` file is provided.
-The nginx image is based on nginx:1.21.6 with certbot already installed.
+The nginx image is based on nginx:1.25.4 with certbot already installed.
 To enable certbox certificate for your domain you will need to add your domains to `nginx.conf file`.
 The `docker-compose.yml` file expects `nginx.conf` file to be in the same folder.

+## Used RSD services/modules

+KIN-RPD is adapted version of RSD.
+It requires the following RSD services to function properly:

+- rsd-saas/database: This is RSD postgres database with all tables and functions.
+KIN-RPD uses RSD database to store data.
+- rsd-saas/backend: This is RSD postgREST api service, registered at /api/v1 route.
+KIN-RPD uses RSD backend service.
+- rsd-saas/auth: This is RSD authentication service.
+KIN-RPD uses RSD auth service for user authentication.
+- rsd-saas/scrapers: This is RSD scrapers service used to scrape citations and other data.
+KIN-RPD uses RSD scraper services for scraping citations.

 ## Start